dummy-ilh/MINE/Regression/Logistic/new.md

 | Production failures / shift | ✅ Confirmed | ICT4+ | ✅ Heavy |

 ---
+---

-# Regularisation, Assumptions & When Not to Use Logistic Regression
+# PART IV — Regularisation, Assumptions & When Not to Use Logistic Regression

 ---